vikram-menon/ASL-Alphabet-Translation/README.md

 To do this, you will need to download the .model file from collab onto your computer

-Credit of model goes to: Jonathan Oheix https://github.com/jonathanoheix/Real-Time-Face-Expression-Recognition
+Credit of CNN model goes to: Jonathan Oheix https://github.com/jonathanoheix/Real-Time-Face-Expression-Recognition